-Substitute House Bill No. 7216 proposes significant reforms to the Connecticut Technical Education and Career System (TECS) by establishing an executive director appointed by the Governor to oversee its operations, administration, and financial accountability.
-This new role includes the authority to organize the system, approve contracts, and collaborate with educational institutions.
-The bill also mandates that the executive director communicate directly with the Secretary of the Office of Policy and Management regarding staffing requests, emphasizing the need for instructional staff.
-Additionally, the bill repeals Section 10-95r and introduces new provisions to enhance the structure and funding of technical education, particularly for underserved populations.
+Substitute House Bill No. 7216 proposes significant reforms to the governance and operational structure of the Connecticut Technical Education and Career System (CTECS).
+The bill repeals Section 10-95r and introduces new provisions that establish the role of an executive director, appointed by the Governor, who will oversee the system's operations, administration, and financial accountability.
+This executive director will have the authority to organize the system, approve contracts, and enter into cooperative agreements with various educational institutions.
+Additionally, the bill mandates that the executive director communicate directly with the Secretary of the Office of Policy and Management regarding staffing requests, ensuring priority for instructional staff.

-Moreover, the bill modifies Section 10a-174 to broaden the definition of "eligible institutional costs" to include expenses for adult education programs at TECS, and it updates the definition of "qualifying student" to encompass those enrolled in technical education and career schools.
-The Mary Ann Handley Award program is expanded to include adult education students, with the Board of Regents for Higher Education responsible for administering the awards.
-The bill also requires the Office of Policy and Management to review staffing requests within 30 days and mandates reporting on student awards each semester.
-The changes are set to take effect on July 1, 2025, with an estimated annual cost of up to $2.7 million.
+The bill also amends Section 10a-174 to redefine financial aid terms, expanding the definition of "eligible institutional costs" to include tuition and fees for adult education programs within CTECS.
+It broadens the definition of "qualifying student" to include those enrolled in technical education and career schools, enhancing access to financial support.
+The Mary Ann Handley Award, part of the state's debt-free community college program, is expanded to include students in CTECS adult education programs, with the Board of Regents responsible for administering the program and reporting on student metrics.
+The bill establishes a timeline for the Office of Policy and Management to review staffing requests and requires students to complete the FAFSA to qualify for the award.
+These changes are set to take effect on July 1, 2025, with an estimated implementation cost of up to $2.7 million annually starting in FY 26.

 Statutes affected: